heroku/cowboyku/guide/cookies.md

 Cookies are a mechanism allowing applications to maintain state on top of the stateless HTTP protocol.

-Cowboy provides facilities for handling cookies.
+Cowboyku provides facilities for handling cookies.
 It is highly recommended to use them instead of writing your own, as the implementation of cookies can vary greatly between clients.